sap-tutorials/sap-build-process-automation/tutorials/spa-run-process/spa-run-process.md

 Monitoring business process is one of the key aspect of the automated processes.
 Technical monitoring is an administrator job where a process admin proactively and consistently monitors the process performance, identifies any issues in the process and takes necessary actions to ensure business process continuity.

-**SAP Build** provides different applications to monitor and manage different process artefacts.
+**SAP Build** provides different applications to monitor and manage different process artifacts.
 These applications are available under the **Monitor** tab.

 1. Choose Home, then Monitor.